jayachsi/openshiftupdate/Day1/README.md

     - x64 (64-bit processors)
     - x64 ( set of 64-bit CPU Instructions invented by AMD )
     - Virtualization Feature is called AMD-V
- - every processor that you find in market, pretty much every general purpose Processors supports Hypervisors
+ - every processor that you find in market, pretty much supports Hypervisors